acl-org/aacl-2026/_pages/registration.md

 | Virtual - Full-conference - Industry/Non-Academic | Virtual participation. |
 | Virtual - Full-conference - Student | Virtual participation. |

+### Authors Registration Details
+- **Policy**: At least one author per accepted paper must register for presentation.
+- **Coverage**: One registration can cover multiple papers by the same author.

 ### Invited Speakers
 Invited speakers will receive a registration code.
 Additional invited speakers must register as attendees.
 ACL membership is not included.